LeToNode/Play2.0-CN-doc/samples/SampleZenTask.md

 This advanced todo list, demonstrates modern AJAX based web application.
 This is a work in progress and we plan to add several  features in the future releases.
 For now you can check it to learn how:

 - Integrating authentication, and security.
-- Using AJAX the the Javascript reverse routing.
+- Using AJAX and the Javascript reverse routing.
 - Integrating with compiled assets: Less CSS and CoffeeScript.